spinofsf/SDC-Traffic-sign-classifier/README.md

     return exposure.equalize_adapthist(image)
 ```

+These three processing steps are sufficient to get reasonably good validation and test accuracies (>95%).
 Further areas to explore are in augmenting the data, especially the techniques below can be quite easily implemented.
 1. Flipping each image along the vertical axis
 2. Changing the angle of the images